 Halloween is a great time to reiterate the importance of moderation to your child.
 Explain that you're going to spread the candy out over a period of time and discuss beforehand when and how much candy your child will enjoy in a day.
 This agreed upon "treat schedule" will make the day after Halloween easier for everyone.

-When your child gets home from trick or treating, have him or her make a pile of personal favorites to enjoy in moderation.
+After trick or treating, have your child make a pile of personal favorites to enjoy in moderation.
 Agree that the rest can be donated to a local shelter or sent in a care package to those serving overseas.

 No Need for Tricks with Delicious and Healthy Treats